developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-array to specify the set of behaviors to be performed for one or more keyboard states. for a specified physical key on a device.
+Use this *Sub-array* to specify the set of behaviors to be performed for one or more keyboard states. for a specified physical key on a device.

 **Detail Information:**